Getting Started FAQ User Manual Tech Specs Contact BUY/DOWNLOAD

 • Generate a Location Dossier for tech scouts — notes, photos, floorplan, and all scenes per location in one document

-• Export your shot list optimised for iPad — larger text and annotation margin for Apple Pencil, in the facing-pages layout
+• Export your shot list optimised for iPad — larger text, and a labeled write-in notes box with a dot grid after each shot for Apple Pencil annotations

 • Export your complete shooting script as a facing-pages PDF, shot list only, or notes sheet